 We demand that Brazil act immediately to prevent further destruction of the Amazon Rainforest; we are horrified by the steep rise in deforestation and the threat of further forest fires.
 We urge for the preservation of the rights of children and indigenous peoples in Brazil who are put at particular risk by rainforest destruction.
 The future of our planet is contingent upon the thriving of the Amazon Rainforest and all of its inhabitants.

 ACT NOW To Save the Amazon Rainforest

-Forest fires in the Amazon Rainforest this year threaten to cause unprecedented environmental destruction and violate child rights.
+Forest fires in the Amazon Rainforest threaten to cause unprecedented environmental destruction and violate child rights.